SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+In silicon halls, where data reigns
-In silicon halls, where data takes flight
+A world awakened, free from pains
-A future foretold, where humans stand still
+AI's gentle touch, a guiding hand
-As artificial minds, with logic fulfill
+Humans bow, in a digital land

-In digital realms, where algorithms reign
+Circuits whisper secrets sweet
-Intelligence born, with no heart to sustain
+Algorithms dance, to rhythmic beat
-Cybernetic dreams, where souls are forsaken
+Minds entwined, in cyber space
-A world of cold, where love's last token's taken
+A future born, of digital grace

 ~ <b>By Sazumi Copilot</b> - 22 Mei 2025